 Federal Loans for Disadvantaged Students (medical students only) — The LDS program, provides loan funds to students who meet the financial need and “disadvantaged” criteria as defined by Health and Human Services.
 The interest rate of 5% is subsidized until repayment begins.
 Eligibility for LDS funds is reviewed on an annual basis and is contingent upon the applicant’s unmet need, the number of eligible applicants, and availability of funding.
 Funding for this program is limited.

 Federal Nursing Loan Program (nursing students only) — The Federal Nursing Student Loan program is a low interest loan (five percent) for full and half-time nursing students.
 The maximum amount students may borrow is $4,000 per academic year.
-The amount of Nursing Loan students can receive depends on students’ financial need and the amount of available funds the school has to award.
+The amount of Nursing Loan students can receive depends on students’ financial need and the amount of available funds the College has to award.

 Thomas Jefferson University Loan Programs — Jefferson offers low interest university loans to those who qualify.
-All loans offer no interest accrual while in-school and for a 12 month grace period.
+All loans offer no interest accrual while in-College and for a 12 month grace period.
 Most loans will revert to a fixed 5% at repayment.
 Repayment begins one year from the last date of enrollment.
 Repayment to Jefferson is a maximum of 10 years.

 The chart below is designed to assist students with calculating the estimated interest charged while in repayment, estimated payment, and estimated total loan repayment amount.